 Everyone loves a good twist, whether it’s a lemon twist, Painting With a Twist, or the Chubby Checker twist.
 But if we’re all being honest, there is one twist that rules them all: the TV plot twist.
-A great TV plot twist is a beautiful thing because it’s just so hard to pull off well — it needs to genuinely surprise, it needs to be executed seamlessly, and it needs to push the story in an unexpected direction.
+A great TV plot twist is a beautiful thing because it’s just so hard to pull off well.
+It needs to genuinely surprise, it needs to be executed seamlessly, and it needs to push the story in an unexpected direction.
 For every “We have to go back, Kate!”, there’s a Bobby Ewing in the shower.

-Thanks to handy-dandy timeline jumps, This Is Us follows the Pearson family through the '80s and '90s, as Jack (Milo Ventimiglia) and Rebecca (Mandy Moore) raise their three kids — and then it leaps ahead to the present-day adult lives of Randall (Sterling K. Brown), Kate (Chrissy Metz), and Kevin Pearson (Justin Hartley).
-Plot twists are par for the course on this show, which means some surprises work better than the others.
+What makes the plot twists on This Is Us so unique, though, is the very premise of the show itself.
+It’s not about survivors on a mysterious island or sexy cowboy robots realizing they are sexy cowboy robots; it’s a feel-good cryfest of a family drama.
+Thanks to handy-dandy timeline jumps, This Is Us follows the Pearson family through their early years, as Jack (Milo Ventimiglia) and Rebecca (Mandy Moore) raise their three kids — and then it leaps ahead to follow the adult lives of Randall (Sterling K. Brown), Kate (Chrissy Metz), and Kevin Pearson (Justin Hartley).
+(In season two, it even jumps into the future to reveal what’s happened to Randall’s children, but we’ll get to that.)
+Plot twists are par for the course on this show, which means some surprises work better than others.
 So, let’s do what Americans are wont to do and rank some stuff.

-One note before we get started: This is a ranking of the actual plot twists in This Is Us.
+One note before we get started: This is a ranking of the plot twists in This Is Us.
 Randall’s biological father, William (Ron Cephas Jones), having a great love affair with a man is more of a character reveal than a twist, while Kate’s boyfriend Toby (Chris Sullivan) having a heart attack is … well, it’s just plot.
 To land a spot on this list, a moment needed to turn something we previously believed to be true on its head or reveal information that takes the story in a bold new direction.
 Make sense?
 Let’s get to the twisting.

-5) Jack Pearson, We Hardly Knew Ye
+6. Jack Pearson, We Hardly Knew Ye

-While Rebecca’s present-day whereabouts are confirmed in episode two (a flawlessly executed plot twist we’ll discuss later in this list), we were left in the dark about Jack’s current location until episode five, when Kate introduces Toby to her roommate, Jack’s Urn.
+While Rebecca’s present-day whereabouts are confirmed early in season one (a flawlessly executed plot twist we’ll discuss later in this list), we were left in the dark about Jack’s current location until “The Game Plan,” when Kate introduces Toby to her roommate, Jack’s Urn.
 That left quite a few weeks of pondering, mostly fueled by NBC’s promo department yelling, “WHERE IS JACK?” at us through our televisions.
-With only two basic answers to that question, plenty of viewers already guessed Jack’s deceased status by the time it was disclosed.
+With only two basic answers to that question, plenty of viewers guessed Jack’s deceased status well before it was revealed.
 Of course, there were little clues left along the way: Although she’s married to another man, Rebecca still wears the moon necklace Jack gave her when he promised to be a better man, which would seem way harsh if Jack were still breathing.
-If nothing else, the conclusion was painfully obvious because killing Jack off is the more dramatic route to go — and it will undoubtedly give our ensemble of actors some great material to work with down the road.
-It was emotional to have our suspicions confirmed, but there was no real surprise in what was meant to be a Very Big Reveal.
+If nothing else, the conclusion was painfully obvious because killing Jack off was the more dramatic route to go — and it gave our ensemble of actors some meaty material to work with.
+Yes, it was still emotional to have our suspicions confirmed, but there was no real surprise in what was meant to be a Very Big Reveal.
 The real twist would’ve been keeping Jack alive and taking the story in a less obvious direction.

-4) When Rebecca Met William … in 1980
+5. When Rebecca Met William … in 1980

-Is this twist melodramatic in execution?
+Was this twist melodramatic in execution?
 Sure.
-But all things considered, it ends up serving several important functions.
-First and foremost, it gives us a great flashback scene between Mandy Moore and Jermel Nakia (who plays Young William), in which Moore rocks a stellar beret.
+But all things considered, it wound up serving several important functions.
+First and foremost, it gave us a great flashback scene between Mandy Moore and Jermel Nakia (who plays Young William), in which Moore rocked a stellar beret.
 All twists should have their own signature headwear.
-In addition, the scene is moving and accomplishes a lot of character work: It allows This Is Us to simultaneously build Rebecca’s relationship with her adopted son and to dismantle it, because lord knows this secret won't stay a secret for long.
-Which leads me to its second purpose: It builds suspense.
-When and how will Randall discover this betrayal?
-Will he be the one who slides down a wall while ugly crying?
+In addition, the scene was moving and accomplishes a lot of character work: It allowed This Is Us to simultaneously build Rebecca’s relationship with her adopted son and to dismantle it, because obviously this secret couldn’t stay a secret for long.
+Which leads me to its second purpose: It built suspense.
+When and how would Randall discover this betrayal?
+Would he be the one who slides down a wall while ugly-crying?
 See?
 Suspense!

 Of course, it also threw us off the scent of the real twist …

-3) The Second Meeting
+4. The Second Meeting

-2) Rebecca Marrying Jack’s BFF, Miguel
+2. Rebecca Marries Jack’s BFF, Miguel

 How dare she?
-Episode two reveals that our swoon-worthy soul mates didn’t make it to 2016.
+The second episode of season one reveals that our swoon-worthy soul mates didn’t make it to 2016.
 The twist that Rebecca is now married to Jack’s one-time best bud, Miguel, wins a whole gaggle of points simply for shock value.
 (I’m not just talking about Mandy Moore in old-lady makeup, but I could be.)

 1. The OT (Original Twist)

-Ah yes, the This Is Us twist that begat all other This Is Us twists.
+Ah yes, the twist that begat all other This Is Us twists.
 The dual-timeline reveal doesn’t just top this list because it came first, though.
 A great plot twist doesn’t come out of nowhere; it’s a surprise that’s been hiding in plain sight.
 If you go back and watch the pilot episode, this Original Twist is set up from the very beginning: Jack and Rebecca have a box of photos labeled ’75–’79; there’s an outdated vacuum in the background during the Pregnant Cupcake Dance (what a time to be alive!); while Randall checks his email, there’s a message from Kevin with the subject “It’s Our Birthday Bro”; the hospital equipment looks questionable at best; and so on.
 The tracks for this twist were clearly and deliberately laid.